 For a small selection of later Kerryl shapes after the 'A' Series (including the 'M' and 'B' Series) click here.

 A fine 'A' Series / Kerryl collection.
-Some shapes are slip-cast, unlike Remued, but some others are identical to Remued.
+Some shapes are slip-cast (unlike Remued) while some of the others are identical to Remued.
 White stipple which had become the most popular Remued glaze by the mid 1950s is seen to continue into the 'A' Series.